top of page

 • How much does couples counselling cost in Calgary?

 Prices range due to a variety of factors, and is set at a provincial level by the Psychology Association of Alberta.
-The usual price is between $220-$250 per 60-minute session.
+The usual price is between $220-$300 per 50-minute session.
 However, the actual cost to you might be substantially lower or even zero, since nearly all benefits plans cover services delivered by a registered therapist.
 We can even direct bill several of them, such as Blue Cross and Green Shield.
 Check your insurance documentation to see what you are entitled to, and you can find more specific information summarized here.

 • Do you also offer marriage counselling?